Transitioning Dry Food Addicts

-- The following worked for my cats: Sprinkle a very small amount of tuna – or any other favorite treat (some cats do not like fish and would prefer cooked chicken) - on the top of the canned food and then once they are eating this, start pressing it into the top of the new food.
-(The “light” tuna is better than the fancy white tuna because it has a stronger smell.
-Or, Trader Joe’s makes a Cat Tuna that is very stinky).
+- The following worked for my cats: Sprinkle a very small amount of tuna—or any other favorite treat (some cats do not like fish and would prefer cooked chicken)—on the top of the canned food and then once they are eating this, start pressing it into the top of the new food. (the "light" tuna is better than the fancy white tuna because it has a stronger smell.
+Or, Trader Joe's makes a Cat Tuna that is very stinky).
 Be careful to decrease the amount of fish as soon as possible.
-Health problems can occur with a predominantly fish-based diet.
+Healthy problem can occur with a predominantly fish-based diet.
 Plus, you do not want to create a situation where your cat will only eat very fishy foods.

 - Try a product called FortiFlora.
 Most cats LOVE FortiFlora and this has recently become my favorite trick.
-This is a probiotic made by Purina but you are not going to use it for its probiotic properties.
+This is a probiotic make by Purina but you are not going to use it for its probiotic properties.
 You are just going to use it as a flavor enhancer.
-The base ingredient in FortiFlora is animal digest - the very substance that makes dry food so very enticing to cats.
-The directions say to use 1 package/day - and you can use this much if you want to - but this amount is not usually necessary.
-You may only need ~1/4 of a package - with part mixed into the food and part sprinkled on top of the food just as you would use salt and pepper on your own food.
+The base ingredient in FortiFlora is animal digest—the very substance that make dry food so very enticing to cats.
+The directions say to use 1 package/day - and you can use this much if you want to—but this amount is not usually necessary.
+You may only need ~1/4 of a package—with part mixed into the food and part sprinkled on top of the food just as you would use salt and pepper on your own food.

 - Crush some dry food and sprinkle it on the top of the canned food.

-- If you have a multiple cat household, some cats like to eat alone in a less stressful environment, so you may need to take these cats into a separate, quiet room to think about the error of their ways - their carbohydrate/dry food addiction.
-Once in a quiet setting, away from the other cats, two of my cats would eat canned food/tuna ‘meatballs’ by hand.
+- If you have a multiple cat household, some cats like to eat alone in a less stressful environment, so you may need to take these cats into a separate, quiet room to think about the error of their ways—their carbohydrate/dry food addition. once in a quiet setting, away from the other cats, two of my cats would eat canned food/tuna 'meatballs' by hand.
 Not from a bowl, mind you, but only from my hand.
-I’m not sure who was being trained.
+I'm not sure who was being trained.
 They did eventually start eating from a bowl after a few hand feedings.

-- Try various brands and flavors of canned foods - no matter how low in quality.
+- Try various brands of flavors of canned foods—no matter how low in quality.
 You can worry about feeding a higher quality canned food later.
-The initial goal is just to get your cat used to eating canned food and not dry kibble.
+The initial goal is just to get your at used to eating canned food and not dry kibble.

-No canned food will make it through the tip of a syringe but human meat baby food works well for this trick.
-You can also water it down a bit if you need to.
+No canned food will make it through the tip of a syringe but human meat baby food works well for this trick. you can also alter it down a bit if you need to.